 =Lookup(Fields!DeptID.Value, Fields!DeptID.Value, Fields!DepartmentName.Value, "SQLTESTDepartmentDS")

-Once you are done, Click OK to close the window
+Once you are done with SSRS lookup function, Click OK to close the window

 As you can see that our report preview is displaying the Department Name.
 It means, the report is displaying data from multiple datasets

 Thank You for Visiting Our Blog